lafka/tavern/README.md

 to handle along with which HTTP verbs to expose and authorization for those.

-Some parts of it looks alot similar to [http://github.com/basho/webmachine] and [http://github.com/extend/cowboy].
+Some parts of it looks alot similar to [Webmachine](http://github.com/basho/webmachine) and [Cowboy](http://github.com/extend/cowboy).
 But differs on 2 points:
- 1) Providing a consistent namingscheme for HTTP verb methods (handle\_{get,post,put,delete}).
+ 1. Providing a consistent namingscheme for HTTP verb methods (_handle_\__{get,post,put,delete}_).
- 2) Transparent handling of input data, all data is transformed to a internal data struct.
+ 1. Transparent handling of input data, all data is transformed to/from a internal data struct.

 The former point allows Tavern to focus on marshalling payloads and you to focus on your API's logic.